Success in today’s world requires more. PLTW students are ready for more. PLTW assesses more.See how PLTW is re-shaping student assessment.

-Using innovative items, the new EoC Assessment measures a broader range of knowledge, skills, and cognitive abilities, and delivers a dynamic experience that resembles the hands-on learning context of the PLTW classroom.
+PLTW’s End-of-Course Assessments replace outdated approaches that only measure students’ knowledge through memorization and solving problems without real-world context.
+Using innovative, inquiry-based items, PLTW’s redesigned Assessments measure a broader range of knowledge, skills, and cognitive abilities, and deliver a dynamic experience that is authentic to the learning environment of the PLTW classroom.

 These design decisions are making a difference.
 PLTW’s first year of scoring data – from the 2018-19 school year – have shown that measuring transportable skills at the same time as subject-specific skills can mitigate the gender and racial bias that has been present in standardized testing for decades.

 The PLTW End-of-Course Assessments were designed with insights and validation from more than 450 PLTW educators, higher education representatives, and industry experts.
 Students who take the assessments receive detailed score reports that include a scale score ranging from 100 to 600, a corresponding Achievement Level Descriptor – either Novice, Practiced, Accomplished, or Distinguished – and the level of student knowledge within specific skill clusters, including transportable skills, assessed on a scale of one to six.

 Students use their test results to qualify for internships and apprenticeships, earn college credit, or bolster college applications or resumes.

 My engineering students need to know that everything they do technical is not in a vacuum.
 The ethical issues they encounter will be multifaceted.
 They need to be aware that the world is going to be messy.